 David nodded at her suggestive taunt, then motioned to the satchels behind his saddle.
 “Lunch, m’lady.
 There is a waterfall I can show you, I promise to have you back by nightfall.”

 Charlotte thought for a moment, the Old Lady wouldn’t notice if she were gone for a few hours.
 She would just tell her she went for a long walk to the Lake.
-She shrugged her shoulders and looked up at David on his horse.
+Charlotte shrugged her shoulders and looked up at David on his horse.
 Her smile gave her away and he laughed.

 “Of course, I’ll come on your adventure.”
-She said.
-“But I need to be back way, way before nightfall!”
+She said, “But I need to be back way, way before nightfall!”

 He held out his hand and pulled her up behind him on the horse.
 His saddle had just enough room when she squeezed in behind him.
 Her legs spread wide behind his hips.
-She could feel the muscles in his thighs as he guided the horse using his legs.
-The small nudges of his thighs in either direction, and thousands of pounds of horse instantly responded to his authority.
+She knew she should be riding side-saddle but that wasn’t the way he had pulled her up on his horse, and she figured that since no one was around to know, perhaps it didn’t make a difference.

 They rode for an hour into the woods, over several hills, and Charlotte realized she was more lost than she had ever been in her life.
 “Do you know where we are?”
 She asked as they entered a remote part of the forest where the trees grew so thickly over the trail that it appeared to be nearly dusk even at mid-day.